Technology & Intellectual Property

 Intellectual Property Tax Advantages

-In addition to the 12.5% rate of corporation tax on trading profits, the Irish tax regime also offers the following benefits to companies involved in the management of IP:
+In addition to the 12.5% rate of corporation tax on trading profits which applies to companies which actively exploit IP through Ireland, the Irish tax regime also offers the following benefits to companies involved in the management and exploitation of IP: